Minimal enumeration of all possible total effects in a Markov equivalence class: Main Results

 \subsection{Corollaries of the Main Result}

 Having obtained a set of MPDAGs from the \texttt{IDGraphs} algorithm, the total effect can be estimated for each graph.
-Some recently developed efficient estimators can be applied to yield a set of accurate estimates of possible effects.
-For example, one may use the semiparametric efficient estimator of \citet{rotnitzky2019efficient}, or the efficient least-squares estimator of \citet{guo2020efficient} when an underlying causal linear model is additionally assumed.

-More generally, this strategy applies to any other causal quantity that is a functional of the interventional density.
+Some recently developed efficient estimators can be employed, including the semiparametric efficient estimator of \citet{rotnitzky2019efficient} and the efficient least-squares estimator of \citet{guo2020efficient} under linearity assumptions.
+This strategy applies to any other causal quantity that is a functional of the interventional density.

-\begin{theorem}[{Causal identification formula}, \citealp{perkovic20}] Let $\g = (V,E,U)$ be a causal MPDAG for a random vector $X$, and let $A$ and $Y$ be disjoint node sets in $\g$.
+\begin{theorem}[{Causal identification formula}, \citealp{perkovic20}] Let $\g$ be a causal MPDAG.
 Suppose $\g$ satisfies the identifiability condition in terms of the total effect of $A$ on $Y$ (Theorem \ref{thm:id-criterion}).
 Further, let $B =\An(Y, \g_{V \setminus A}) \setminus Y$ and let $B_1, \dots, B_k$ be the bucket decomposition of $B \cup Y$.
 Then for any observational density $f$ that is consistent with $\g$, we have

 where values of $x_{\pa(b_i,\g)}$ are consistent with $x_a$. \end{theorem}